BrentTB/QuantumScript/README.md

 ```

 Will both only print the number '5' once.
 The second 'ba' in '>ababa|' is never read.
-Thus, if you want multiple things to happen in an if statement, they must be put in a separate function and called from the if statement
+Thus, if you want multiple things to happen in an if statement, they must be put in a separate function and called from the if statement.

 _this code means: define var a=5. if a >0, call function b with input a.
 Function b takes one input, defined z, prints its value, and returns 0_